Comicwolfy/Core-Kernel/README.md

+# Core-Kernel

-# Core is a minimalist modular kernel written from scratch, designed as a foundation for a modular OS.
+## Core is a minimalist modular kernel written from scratch, designed as a foundation for a modular OS.

 Warning: This kernel is experimental and currently does not work reliably on most hardware or emulators YET.
 Requirements